 People typically use voice search to find information or products.
 As such, optimizing your site for voice search can drive sales for local businesses and augment your business’s visibility for informational content.

-What is black hat and white hat SEO?
+What are black hat and white hat SEO?

 You might also hear people refer to “black hat” or “white hat” SEO.
-These are neither technical terms nor actual types of SEO.
-They relate to the method of SEO someone is using and whether it adheres to SEO best practices or employs underhanded tactics.
+These are neither technical terms nor actual types; rather, they relate to the method of SEO someone applies and whether it adheres to SEO best practices or employs underhanded tactics.

 White hat SEO

 White hat SEO means you only use ethical tactics and strategies.
-White hat SEO encompasses strategies that follow the understood search optimization best practices.
+It encompasses strategies that follow the understood search optimization best practices.

 All of the SEO strategies we’ll talk about in this article are examples of white hat SEO tactics.